 As you can see, we have many things we do to ensure they fill out their cards because we want that chance to follow up with them!
 We couldn’t be happier with the results- we have seen 67% of people the last 6 months come back!

 I really think it comes down to the EASY and OBVIOUS perspective.
-We have them fill out a RED card and take it to a RED tent.
-We give them a free gift for doing so.
-We mention it 3 times in service between the Pre-service VA’s, Welcome, and Dismissal.
-And our volunteers are trained to get the information as visitors pass the red tent.
+We have them fill out a RED card and take it to a RED tent, then give them a free gift for doing so.
+Also, we mention it 3 times in service between the Pre-service VA’s, Welcome, and Dismissal.
+Finally, we train our volunteers to get the information as visitors pass the red tent.

-This works for us, and I hope that you’ve found some ideas you can implement to get more cards filled out, so you can follow up and get them coming back!
+I hope you can implement these ideas in order to get more cards filled out, follow up, get people coming back!
 If you have any questions, please feel free to ask away.

 Ryan Keller is a Pastor and Certified CMU Coach who specializes in guest experience implementation.
 Email him at [email protected] to get connected!